atextor/atextor.github.com/_posts/2020-07-27-building-a-decent-java-cli.md

 1. Then there's [GraalVM Native Image](https://www.graalvm.org/docs/reference-manual/native-image/),
    which takes your Java application and compiles it into a standalone binary that does not require a JVM any more.
 The binary includes the code from all necessary classes, dependencies, runtime library classes from JDK and statically linked native code from JDK.
-A CLI tool is the type of application that profits the most from the increased startup speed of a native binary, so this is the approach that makes the most sense for us.
+Unlike your regular Java application that needs to first spin up a JVM, this standalone binary starts instantly.
+A CLI tool is the type of application that profits the most from the increased startup speed of a native binary, so this is the approach that makes the most sense for us: This is the way we can avoid the annoying delay at startup.
 Unfortunately, it's also the trickiest to make work.

 ### Building a Native Image for your CLI tool

-How does GraalVM can create a Native Image, considering there's things like reflection or annotations that are evaluated at runtime?
+How can GraalVM create a native image, considering there's things like reflection or annotations that are evaluated at runtime?

 1. GraalVM Native Image does a static analysis of your code and its dependencies.
 This covers all of your regular Java code, but requires all dependencies to be present at build time.